Chuacx13/LyricsVault/README.md

 # WishList

 - Add a youtube link as well so that non-Spotify users can find their song on youtube instead
 - Review the endpoints of the current Spotify API used else, test out other Spotify APIs.
-This is as the current Spotify API does not match the songs accurately with Genius API.
-However, the current Spotify API do bring users to the right song albeit not by original singer.
+This is as the current Spotify API does not accuratelt match the songs with Genius API.
+However, the current Spotify API do bring users to the right song on Spotify, albeit not by original singer.

-# Links to API used
+# Links to APIs used

 https://rapidapi.com/Glavier/api/genius-song-lyrics1
 https://rapidapi.com/Glavier/api/spotify23